hypyeon/csharp-pingpong/README.md

 ### Description
 - This is an in-class prompt **Ping Pong** provided by Epicodus.
+- On top of requirements for this prompt, time control for each output to the console is implemented for further exploration.

 ### Objectives
 - A user enters a number and the application returns all numbers from 1 to the user input with the following changes: